 The 275/70 22.5 is not appropriate or safe for the larger RV’s.
 We have learned that the Goodyear 275/70 22.5 tire was originally designed by Goodyear to be used as a regional delivery truck tire.
 The 275/70 22.5 was not specifically designed or tested by Goodyear for use on RVs and the anticipated load and weight variables they present.
 Further, the RV manufacturers have performed no engineering or testing themselves to assure that the 275/70 22.5 is safe or appropriate for its RVs.
 Neither Goodyear nor the RV manufacturers have produced any information that the 275/70 22.5 was tested at speeds close to what we see on our country’s highways.

 The problem with the 275/70 22.5 is that it’s design and manufacture process is inadequate for the expected loads on these big RVs.
 The Goodyear tires which we have examined have exhibited some of the worst failures we have seen.
-The design and manufacturing problems have lead to tire tread and outer belt separations of 275/70 22.5 across the country.
+The design and manufacturing problems have lead to tire blowout and tread and outer belt separations of 275/70 22.5 across the country.